 You may be able to ask for a "reconsideration."
 Your drug plan will send information about how to request a reconsideration.

 Complete the form, and return it to the address or fax number listed on the form.
-You must do this within 60 days from the date on the letter telling you that you owe a late enrollment penalty.
+You must do this within 60 days from the date on the letter telling you that you have to pay a late enrollment penalty.
 Also send any proof that supports your case, like a copy of your notice of creditable prescription drug coverage from an employer or union plan.

 Do I have to pay the penalty even if I don't agree with it?